Tea Tree Oil: An Acne Treatment That Thrashes Benzoyl Peroxide

 • “Tea tree oil may be included as the active therapeutic agent or at lower levels that are unlikely to have therapeutic benefit but instead serve to increase the appeal or marketability of the product.”

-Therefore, here’s how you can make your tea tree oil unstoppable against acne:
+Here are some other ways to make your tea tree oil unstoppable against acne:

 7 natural topical treatments which can massively reduce acne